ansible-community/antsibull/src/antsibull/data/ansible-readme.rst

    to avoid duplicate efforts.
 This not only helps everyone know what is going on, but it also helps save time and effort if we decide some changes are needed.
-*  For a list of email lists, IRC channels and Working Groups, see the `Communication page <https://docs.ansible.com/ansible/latest/community/communication.html>`_
+*  For a list of email lists,  Matrix and IRC channels, and Working Groups, see the `Communication page <https://docs.ansible.com/ansible/latest/community/communication.html>`_

 Coding Guidelines